eriic1002/kali-environment-autoinstaller/README.md

 ## Tips
 - **Customize the Installation**: You can customize the installation by commenting out the tools you don't want to install in the `install.sh` script or following the script step by step.

-- **Picom bugs**: First try to enable "Accelerate 3D graphics" in Virtual Machine Settings (VMWare Workstation).
+- **Picom bugs**: First try to enable "Accelerate 3D graphics" in Virtual Machine Settings.
 If you have problems with picom, you can try to change the configuration in the `~/.config/picom/picom.conf` file.
 Or you can delete the picom line of `~/.config/bspwm/bspswmrc` file.

 - **Customize the wallpaper**: You can change the wallpaper before installation replacing the `wallpaper.jpg` file in the repository folder.
 Also, you can change the wallpaper after installation in the `~/.config/bspwm/bspwmrc` file.